BoasE/FluentGuard/README.md

 # FluentGuard
 Tiny guard library for fluent precondition assertion.
 Current it is implemented for use with .net standard / core.
 Maybe a support for TypeScript and Java may be added.

-You can follow my assumptions on this topic on my blog post: https://medium.com/@Haggy/preconditions-in-net-softwaredevelopment-e1566b71b344
+You can follow my assumptions on this topic on my [blog post](https://medium.com/@Haggy/preconditions-in-net-softwaredevelopment-e1566b71b344).

 Feel free to fork !